stormwild/stormwild.github.io/_posts/2015-11-22-disable-php-deprecated-warnings-in-wordpress.md

 ---
-title: Disable PHP Deprecrated Warnings in Wordpress
+title: Disable PHP Deprecated Warnings in Wordpress
 ---

 When moving a WordPress site to a new server running the latest version of PHP5 (i.e. > 5.3), PHP Warnings may appear.